-Revenues from sales of products are recognized when the risks and rewards of ownership of goods are transferred to the customer.
+Revenues from sales of products are recognized when control over the goods is transferred to the customer.
 Revenues are recorded net of discounts, allowances, settlement discounts and rebates and charged against profit for the period in which the corresponding sales are recognized.